-If you are actually suffering from bacterial infection, and not from a blockage or gynocological problem, it should be possible from the above to understand what is causing repeat bladder infections or UTI's, and that is a good place to start fighting them.
+If you are suffering from a bacterial infection, and not from a blockage or gynaecological problem, it should be possible from the above to understand what is causing repeat bladder infections or UTI's, and that is an excellent place to start fighting them.

-This is a huge subject area, which we can only touch on lightly here.
+IC is a vast subject area, which we can only touch on lightly here.

 Dr Helen O'Connell, consultant urologist - Royal Melbourne Hospital.

 Other possible causes of the symptoms found in IC include physical abnormalities such as prolapse of the bladder, vaginal infections, urinary tract infections or disorders, endometriosis, bladder cancer, sexually transmitted diseases, and kidney stones.
 Tests may be necessary to rule out these causes.

 When blockages, physical abnormalities, and symptom-causing diseases are ruled out, the absence of infection, when combined with pain or frequent urination, is the over-riding factor that can lead to a diagnosis of interstitial cystitis.